jdede/inet-showcases/_docs/general/pcaprecording/index.md

 <!--internal video recording, playback speed 1, no animation speed, run until first sendTimer (t=0.002), step, stop at about 10.5 seconds simulation time-->
 </p>

-The following images show the same packets viewed in qtenv's packet mode inspector panel and in the PCAP trace opened with Wireshark.
+The following images show the same packets viewed in Qtenv's packet mode inspector panel and in the PCAP trace opened with Wireshark.
 Both display the same data about the same packet (with the same data, sequence number, crc, etc. Click to zoom.)

 TCP data, in `ethHost1` (sent from `ethHost1` to `ethHost2`):